Eleven-Trading/TradeNote/README.md

 # Installation, Upgrade and Backup

-## Prerequisite
+## Docker
 ### MongoDB
 Your data will be stored on your terms, in a [MongoDB](https://hub.docker.com/_/mongo "MongoDB") database.
 As such, you must have a running mongoDB and you will be asked to proved the URI with the database name.

-If you do not have an existing MongoDB, you can install MongoDB on a user-defined bridge with following steps
+If you already have an existing MongoDB running and want to use it, you can skip this step.
+Otherwise, you can install MongoDB on a user-defined bridge with following steps
 #### 1_ Create network
 ```
 docker network create tradenote-net